 Icon Index.
 This field automatically populates.

 Application State.
-Controls whether the application shortcut is enabled or not.
-When disabled, it is not processed by the agent even if assigned to a user.
+Controls whether the application shortcut is enabled.
+When disabled, the agent does not process it even if it is assigned to a user.

 Maintenance Mode.
-When active, this will prevent the user from running the application shortcut.
-The shortcut icon is modified to include a warning sign to denote that the icon is not available, and the user will receive a short message informing them the application is unavailable if they try to launch it.
-This allows you to proactively manage scenarios where published applications are in maintenance without having to disable or delete application shortcut resources.
+When enabled, prevents users from running the application shortcut.
+The shortcut icon contains a warning sign to indicate that the shortcut is unavailable.
+If users click the shortcut, a message appears, notifying them that the application is unavailable.
+This option lets you proactively manage scenarios where published applications are in maintenance without disabling or deleting those application shortcuts.

 Display Name.
-The name of the shortcut as it will appear in the user’s environment.
+The name of the shortcut, as it appears in the user environment.

 Action Type.
 Describes what type of action this resource is.

 Enable Automatic Self-Healing.
-When selected, application shortcuts will automatically be recreated by the agent at refresh if they have been moved or deleted by the user.
+When selected, the agent automatically recreates application shortcuts on refresh if the user has moved or deleted them.

 Enforce Icon Location.
-Allows you to specify the exact location of the application shortcut on the user’s desktop.
+Lets you specify the exact location of the application shortcut on the user’s desktop.
 Values are in pixels.

 Windows Style.
-Controls whether the application opens minimized, or in a normal or maximized window on the end-user machine.
+Controls whether the application opens in a minimized, normal, or maximized window on the user’s machine.